wesbos/beginner-javascript-notes/notes/Module 10꞉ Harder Practice Exercises.md

 What Wes will show us instead is how to use **destructuring** to switch variables easily.

-We will destructure the `[prev, current, next]` variables annd make an array of their new values and destructure them over and into the prev, current and next variables.
+We will destructure the `[prev, current, next]` variables and make an array of their new values and destructure them over and into the prev, current and next variables.

 That means the first thing we put into the array will be assigned to `prev`.
 Then next item will be `current` and the last will be `next`.